Why All Small Business Websites Should Have A Contact Form

-August 17th, 2009On all the websites I develop, I recommend that clients add a contact “form” to make it easier for prospective customers to contact them.
+August 17th, 2009On all the websites I develop, I strongly recommend that clients add an online contact “form” to make it easier for prospective customers to contact them.
 My own experience seemed to indicate that folks are more likely to fill out a contact form that’s embedded in a website page, rather than clicking on an email address link that opens their mail application.
 I decided to actually gather some real data, and post the results to my blog – so here it is.

 The vast majority picked the contact form: 76% of potential customers contacted me via my contact form, while 24% contacted me via email.
 This data was collected over the month of July of 2009 and covers a total of 37 inquiries.
 It does not include folks who contacted me by phone, but typically this is less than 1 per week.
 This would indicate that potential customers are three times more likely to use my embedded contact form than they are to click on my email address.
 To see what my contact form looks like, click here.